spookyd/spookyd.github.io/_posts/2017-08-02-state-of-react-native.md

 releasing its updates so that package X can be updated.
 Once the developers of package X finally release their updates you can start implementing it in your application, and that assumes package X is still supported.
-Assume happy path and this still could significantly reduces your OS preparation window.
+Assume happy path and this still could significantly reduce your OS preparation window.

 #### Longevity